 If we get into more detail and we presume, that the my Judge is a merciful, loving and good God and he is pleased with me and wants to spend an eternity in heaven with me, I would thank him for the offer but would respectfully decline and ask him to just let me die.
 If he forces me into Heaven, then I have an eternity to be pissed off at him.

-If he said No then I would go to hell immediately and would then meet my family and I would resent him even more for not granting my last humble wish.
+If he said No then I would go to hell immediately and would then meet my family members in hell (or not) and I would resent him even more for not granting my last humble wish.

 If he sends me to hell (as some of my Christian/Muslim detractors say, is exactly the fate that awaits me) I would still be pleased in a way.
 I would know that I was right: There is no omnibenevolent deity.
 God doesn’t exist.
 Only the Devil does.